10,000 Days – Post apocalyptic snorefest.

 The Sand – Laughably bad horror film about kids who get eaten by a creature that has hatched on their beach.

-The Sixth Man – A basketball film starring Marlon Wayans.
+The Sixth Man – A basketball film starring Marlon Wayans (Scary Movie and Requiem for a Dream).
 A team’s star player dies before he comes back as a ghost to help them cheat.

 The Stranger – A nonsensical film that is loosely about vampires.